-Drug and alcohol rehab in Macclesfield and near Macclesfield offer private treatment specialising in drug and alcohol addiction.
+Drug and alcohol rehab in Macclesfield offer private treatment specialising in drug and alcohol addiction.
 A team of staff psychiatrists, psychiatric nurses, therapists and addiction counsellors provide professional care for inpatient facilities and daycare programmes.

 Rehab 4 Addiction facilitates a variety of treatment options across Cheshire in Warrington, Runcorn, Macclesfield, Widnes, Crewe, Chester, Nantwich, Northwich, Wilmslow and Congleton.